 Since my friends and I were big fans of both original and Advanced Dungeons and Dragons back in the early 1980s, having a simple ruleset for playing full-scale sword and sorcery battles on the tabletop — or more frequently, on the floor — was a terrific introduction to the wargaming hobby.

-Around the time I bought Swords & Spells, I also purchased a copy of Chainmail, “rules for medieval miniatures,” written by Gary Gygax and Jeff Perren.
+Around the time I bought Swords & Spells, I also purchased a copy of Chainmail (paid link, “rules for medieval miniatures,” written by Gary Gygax and Jeff Perren.
 While this book is a very interesting piece of gaming history, it pre-dated Swords & Spells and even Dungeons and Dragons, so some of the concepts were less familiar to me and my clan of neophyte wargamers.

 Since those early games of Swords & Spells are some of my fondest wargaming memories, I decided to make a video recreating my favorite tabletop gaming moment of all time.
 (Watch above.)